Duroc pig

-Origins and history
+History

 The breed, one of several red pig strains which developed around 1800 in New England, originated in Africa.
 One theory is that the pigs were imported from the Guinea coast of Africa at the time of the slave trade.
 Another suggestion is that the red color came from the Berkshire pig from Britain, a breed that is now black, but at that time was rusty brown.
 Another influence on the breed may have been four shoats from Spain and Portugal that were imported around 1837, but it is unclear whether these formed part of the breed's ancestry.

 The breed is said to have been named for a stallion belonging to Harry Kelsey in New York state (1820s) or that "the breed was named after a race horse and he in turn was named after Napoleon's Aide, Gen. Christoph Duroc ...."

 The modern Duroc originated circa 1850 from crosses of the Jersey Red and New York's older Duroc.
-The breed started being used in shows around the 1950s.
-Durocs are predominantly kept for their meat, and are appreciated for their hardiness and quick but thorough muscle growth.

-The first pig to have its genome sequenced was a Duroc sow named T.J.
-Tabasco.
+A complete pig genome was sequenced from clones of a Duroc sow at the University of Illinois in Urbana-Champaign in 2012.

+The Duroc is distributed in many countries of the world, and in almost all of those where pigs are reared..
+In 2026 it was reported by 108 countries, of which 32 also reported population numbers.
+The total number world-wide was estimated at slightly over 2.5 million; numbers over 100000 were reported by Argentina, China and Uganda, and numbers over 10000 were reported by Canada, Spain and the United States.